dmozzoni/mongoose-intro/readme.md

 -----

-## Closing / Questions
+## Review Questions

 * How is Mongoose used to interact with MongoDB?
 * What are embedded documents in Mongoose?
 * Why do we create a Schema in Mongoose?
-* What do we need after Mongoose queries?
+* What are 3 Mongoose query methods?
-* What are common built in validations for Mongoose?
+* Bonus: What are common built in validations for Mongoose?
 Why would we use them?

 ## Homework